 The components directory is just a folder of HTML files.
 Designers don't need to learn a CMS-specific component format or a proprietary template language.
 They write HTML with whatever CSS framework the project uses, save the file, and it's immediately available to both the AI and every editor on the team.

-type — say, a testimonial block or a pricing table?
-Create a new
+edit page.
+Need a new component type — say, a testimonial block or a pricing

-menu instantly.
+@ mention menu.
 No deploy, no build step, no cache to clear.

 Low Friction Between Design and Content